elfhosted/elfhosted.com/docs/app/seerrbridge.md

 Navigate to your Overrseerr, to `Settings` -> `General` and retrieve your API key

+!!! tip "Using an external Overseerr"
+    The solution is designed to work seamlessly with your ElfHosted [Overseerr][overseerr] / [Jellyseerr][jellyseerr] instance, but if you want to interact with an existing, external 'seerr, you'll also want to set the `OVERSEERR_BASE` value in the `elfbot-seerrbridge` configmap, to point to your external 'seerr URL.

 ### DebridMediaManager

 Navigate to https://debridmediamanager.com, and authenticate with RealDebrid.